aldenso/gitsearch/README.md

     -lang string
       indicate a language for search
     -login string
-      indicate username for search a repo search
+      indicate username for a repo search
     -p string
       shorthand for -pattern
     -pattern string